splunk/splunk-ansible/roles/splunk_noah/README.md

 (from a Kubernetes Secret); it is intentionally separate from `splunk.pass4SymmKey`, which is the Splunk-to-Splunk `[general]` key.

+When Noah is enabled, list-form `splunk.conf` entries for the same effective `server.conf` are recursively merged before any Ansible role consumes them.
+The effective file identity includes both the file key and output directory;
+later source values take precedence, while same-named files in different directories remain independent.
+This opt-in allows SOK to supply structural `[noahService]` values through a ConfigMap and `pass4SymmKey` through a Secret.
+Dictionary-form configuration and list entries for other files are unchanged.
+The Noah role repeats this normalization at its boundary and exposes the result to the shared configuration writer, covering static inventory, extra variables, and configuration overrides that bypass the dynamic inventory script.

 Search-head cluster formation is deliberately shared rather than implemented inside this Noah role.
 The common Linux SHC pre-start task writes the stable member and replication configuration while splunkd is stopped for both classic